NETWAYS/jenkins-training/Beispiel/03_projekttypen.md

 # Project-types
 * Many different types exists
 * More come as plugins
-* Types are not 'defualt-sets' but very much different from each other
+* Types are not 'default-sets' but very much different from each other

 ~~~SECTION:notes~~~
 Das heißt: Man kann ein Multi conf project nicht mit einem freestyle nachbauen